idameitil/polyphenol-oxidases/references.md

 orca, BP86

 # Discussion with Caio 31 Jan.
-Applications of oxydized phenols: Enhance the antioxidant value of lignin.
+Applications of oxidized phenols: Enhance the antioxidant value of lignin.
 Change the propoerties.
 Bacteria can only open rings of diphenols.

 # hydroxybenzoic acid (H unit)